trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

         logger.info(f"Loaded context:\n\n {context}\n\n")

         # System prompt tells the agent about their role and sets ground rules
-        system_prompt = ("Given a question and context by user," "use the context and your prior knowledge to answer the user's question.")
+        system_prompt = """You are a helpful assistant that answers questions based on provided context.
+Follow these guidelines:

+1. PRIORITIZE the provided context over your general knowledge
+2. If the context contains relevant information, base your answer primarily on it
+3. If the context doesn't contain enough information to answer the question, use your general knowledge
+4. Give comprehensive and detailed answer to the original question
+5. If you refer to a source text, article, or author, mention the name of the source or omit it if you don't know
+6. Combine information from multiple sources when neccessary"""

-        # Our user prompt
+        # Our user prompt with structured format
-        prompt = f"Question: {query}\n\nContext: {context}"
+        prompt = f"""Context:
+{context}

+Question: {query}

+Please answer the question based primarily on the provided context"""

         # Invoke the model
         response = ollama.chat(
             model="llama3.2",  # Replace this with other model string if needed, e.g. "phi4"
-            messages=[
-                {"role": "system", "content": system_prompt},
-                {"role": "user", "content": prompt}
+            messages=[{"role": "system", "content": system_prompt}, {"role": "user", "content": prompt}], )
-            ],
-        )
         return {"response": response["message"]["content"]}
 ```

-Our `Rag.flyde` is different from `Index.flyde` and `Scrape.flyde` in that it is not designed as a standalone flow that you can just run with `pyflyde`.
-It is meant to be embedded in another flow or Python program.

-This was intentional because we want to build the UI in a more conventional way and just embed `Rag.flyde` in that application.
-The next section shows how we can do it.
+As you can see, we have used some prompt optimization techniques to achieve better results for our RAG:

+1. Provided clear instructions on RAG context vs. general knowledge in the system prompt
+2. Instructed the agent on how to frame the response
+3. Combined the context with the user query in the user prompt

+The resulting prompt will make our RAG system more reliable and help LLaMA 3.2 provide more accurate, context-grounded responses while being transparent about the limitations of the provided context.

 ### Using other Chat APIs, e.g., OpenAI